Blockstream/satellite/doc/hardware.md

 # Hardware Requirements

-## Demodulator Options
+## Receiver Options

-The demodulator is the device or software application that processes the incoming satellite signal and decodes the data stream from it.
-There are three supported types of demodulator.
+The receiver is the device or software application that processes the incoming satellite signal and decodes the data stream from it.
+There are three supported types of receiver.
 For each of them, specific hardware components are required.

-The three demodulator options are summarized below:
+The three receiver options are summarized below:

-- **Software-defined Radio (SDR)**: this demodulator is entirely implemented in software.
+- **Software-defined Radio (SDR)**: this receiver is entirely implemented in software.
 You will need an SDR interface, which you will connect to the USB port of your PC.
-The SDR interface will collect and feed signal samples to the demodulator application/software running in your PC, which in turn will decode and output the data stream to be fed into [Bitcoin Satellite](https://github.com/Blockstream/bitcoinsatellite).
+The SDR interface will collect and feed signal samples to the receiver application/software running in your PC, which in turn will decode and output the data stream to be fed into [Bitcoin Satellite](https://github.com/Blockstream/bitcoinsatellite).
 This is the most affordable option among the three, as it works with affordable RTL-SDR USB dongles.
 However, it is also the option that is expected to present the most limited performance and reliability among the three.
-Also, this option is CPU-intensive, since the demodulator application will run in the CPU.
+Also, this option is CPU-intensive, since the receiver application will run in the CPU.

-- **Linux USB Demodulator**: in this setup the demodulation is entirely carried out in hardware, in the external demodulator device that is connected to your host via USB.
-In this option, you will need to install specific drivers and Linux DVB-S2 apps that will allow the host to configure the external demodulator and get the data from it.
+- **Linux USB Receiver**: in this setup the demodulation is entirely carried out in hardware, in the external receiver device that is connected to your host via USB.
+In this option, you will need to install specific drivers and Linux DVB-S2 apps that will allow the host to configure the external receiver and get the data from it.
 This option is expected to perform greatly and with negligible CPU usage of the host.

-- **Standalone Demodulator**: this is also a hardware-based setup, with the difference that it is completely independent of the host PC.
+- **Standalone Receiver**: this is also a hardware-based setup, with the difference that it is completely independent of the host PC.
 It connects to the PC through the network and can potentially feed multiple PCs concurrently.
 This is also expected to be a great option in terms of